reptation/ostep/README.md

 # ostep
-Adaptation of OSTEP figures into Go
+Adaptation from C to Go of example code in <em>Operating Systems: Three Easy Pieces</em> by Arpaci-Dusseau and Arpaci-Dusseau